 Installing Magnolia

-This guide assumes that you are installing Magnolia for non-production purposes.
-Installation and deployment of Magnolia for production is usually associated with additional installation, configuration steps and testing phases that are not mentioned in this guide.
+If you are installing Magnolia for production purposes, there is typically additional installation, configuration steps, and testing phases that are not mentioned in this guide.
+You should consult with your operations and security team to prepare for a full production environment.

 Get Java

 Magnolia needs at least a Java Runtime Environment (JRE) to run.
-Check if there’s a version of Java already installed on your computer by opening the terminal or command prompt and typing java -version in a terminal or command prompt.
+Check if there’s a version of Java already installed on your computer by opening the terminal or command prompt and typing java -version.
 If the system reports a version number, Java is installed on your computer.

 • Windows